-4 A strategy of regionalized courses could enable the delivery of dedicated courses in French and Portuguese and significantly reduce costs associated with air fares and translation of course materials into multiple languages and interpretation services.
+4 A strategy of regionalized courses could enable the delivery of dedicated courses in French and Portuguese and significantly reduce costs associated air fares and translation of course materials into multiple languages and interpretation services.
 It may nevertheless entail a reduction in the breadth of the curriculum and in peer learning.
-ATI will explore that option in the context of regionalized training following recent endorsement of that strategy by the Steering Committee.
+ATI will explore that option in the context of the regionalized training for which it is seeking endorsement from the Steering Committee.